nhm-usgs/prms/README.txt

 F. COMPILING

-The executable file provided in distribution was created using compilers as described above.
+The executable file provided in the distribution was created using compilers as described above.
 Although executable versions of the program are provided, the source code also is provided in the "src" subdirectory so that PRMS can be recompiled if necessary.
 However, the USGS cannot provide assistance to those